Lithuania

 Universities are free to set the level of tuition fees

-This applies to 10 other countries: Estonia, Flanders, Ireland, Latvia, Luxembourg, The Netherlands, Portugal, Slovakia, Turkey, United Kingdom
+This applies to 11 other countries: Croatia, Estonia, Flanders, Ireland, Latvia, Luxembourg, The Netherlands, Portugal, Serbia, Slovakia, United Kingdom

 Staffing weighted 83% unweighted 83%